PiyushX23/PiyushX23.github.io/_pages/join.md

-●	A 1-page cover letter (please explain your research interests, why you are interested in joining, and your experience working with programming/climate/statistics/physcis);
+●	A short writeup to explain your research interests, why you are interested in joining, and your experience working with programming/climate/statistics/physcis;

 ●	Your most recent CV, including contact information for three references;

+<br/><br/>

 ## Undergraduate Students
 If you are interested in gaining research experience in our lab's focus areas, please email me.Undergraduates are also encouraged to apply for scholarships from [NOAA](https://www.noaa.gov/office-education/hollings-scholarship), [NSF](https://www.nsf.gov/crssprgm/reu/), and [AMS](https://www.ametsoc.org/index.cfm/ams/information-for/students/ams-scholarships-and-fellowships/women-in-science-scholarship/).